SAMR1T/5300-Fossa/README.md

 **How to run this project?**

-1) Run make

-2) Run ./sql5300 ../data (Note: Here data is the subdirectory to hold our Berkeley DB database files)

-**How to run heap storage test?**
+1) Download and open this project directory

-1) Run make
+2) Run make

-2) Run ./sql5300 ../data (Note: Here data is the subdirectory to hold our Berkeley DB database files)
+3) Run ./sql5300 ../data (Note: Here data is the subdirectory to hold our Berkeley DB database files.
+Make sure you create this directory before running this command)

+4) To use sql interpreter, start typing sql commands like the examples shown above.

-3) Type test and then hit enter
+5) To test heap storage, type test and hit enter.